Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 ### `flListDataBeforeRenderList`

 The hook is run right before data is to be rendered in the list.
+This includes the initial render as well as any search and filter renders.

 ```js
 Fliplet.Hooks.on('flListDataBeforeRenderList', fn);